dodaa08/SpamurAI/README.md

 │   └── pages/                 # Next.js pages
 ├── README.md                  # Project documentation
 └── package.json               # Project dependencies and scripts
 Future Development
 Subscription Model with Aptos Move Contracts
 Objective: Integrate a subscription-based model where users can sign up for premium features using cryptocurrency.
+Implementation: Aptos Move contracts will handle payments on the blockchain, ensuring secure, decentralized, and transparent transactions.
+Cryptocurrency Payment Integration
+Supported Tokens: (Specify tokens like APT or USDC here, as applicable) Transaction Processing: Payments will be processed via smart contracts, eliminating the need for intermediaries and enabling global access.

+Future Development
+Subscription Model with Aptos Move Contracts
+Objective: Integrate a subscription-based model where users can sign up for premium features using cryptocurrency.